cartigli/rosa/README.md

 The deleted table must also be queried for any/all files whose xversion is greater than (but not equal to) the requested n.

-(diff logc)
+[un-diff'ing logc]
-Every delta on the deltas table in which the xversion is greater than the requested n (up to the current version) are pulled.
+Every delta on the deltas table in which the xversion is greater than the requested n and up to the current version are pulled.
 If there is a record in deleted with the consecutive version from the highest xversion of the latest delta, this is pulled as the base.
 If this record still exists in the records table, this file is the base.
 The decided base gets the highest patch applied to it, and the version of the patch is compared to the requested n.
 If the modified base files' verison == the requested n, stop the loop and return the modified base as the given file in version n.
 If not, continue the loop until the versions are equal, then pass as the requested version n.

-Basic uses:
+[Basics]
 After configuring the config.py file in rosa/confs, add your mysql user's details & the server's ip address. run 'rosa .' to initiate the program. rosa will create and populate both the remote database and the local index.
 After rosa . is finished, you can run 'rosa diff' or 'rosa get diff' to see changes made to the local directory.
 To commit these changes, running 'rosa give' will identify the same changes 'rosa .' found, and adjust the server's database accordingly.
 The new files are uploaded, deleted files are moved to deleted, and altered files are updated after their reverse patch is computed. if the versions do not match when this is run, the program will exit and ask you to pull the most recent version. running 'rosa get' with uncommitted changes will erase those changes and revert to the latest commit (using only local data).
 It will revert the directory so that running 'rosa diff' will return 'no diff!'. **This will not pull the most recent version.** It only pulls the most recent version *stored locally*, or the latest commit specifically ran on the given device.
 It is a local rollback and does not effect or query the server (except for hash verification).
 Pulling the most recent version & a specified previous version is coming soon.

 Check out the snql3 repository for the history and more information on this program and the MySQL server for this project.

-To install and run, navigate to the project directory and run 'pip install .', which will configure the needed packages and configure the path for [rosa].
+To install and run, navigate to the project directory and run "pip install ." which will configure the needed packages and configure the path for [rosa].
 Then, rosa's commands will be usable from anywhere, not just the root directory.
 If you do not want to install, running 'python -m path.to.script will work as well, as long as you are in rosa's root directory.

 Required packages:
   - xxhash (unless using hashlib; xxhash is mad fast but less secure.
 Just swap the code with xxhash for the commented out hashlib functions)
   - mysql-connector-python
   - diff_match_patch

+*I am in the process of removing the 'hard-configuration' of the LOCAL_DIR.
+The initiation will be based off the Current Working Directory (cwd) the*
+*initiation command was ran in, unless specified otherwise with '-rd' or '--redirect'.
+This will also move the index to the project directory (duh) and*
+*forces dynamic index searching if commands are run from within the directory instead of root level.*
+*Also error handling for when the server doesn't yield or config is corrupt.*